May 6, 2019 October 14, 2022 / By DONN LISTON

-He lost everything; boat, nets and almost his son.
+WWe lost everything; boat, nets and Dad could have lost his son.

 Commercial fishing is serious business in Alaska waters!

-My father was a civilian contractor on the White Alice early warning system during this time in the mid-1960s, and was able to bring his family to live in rude housing at Ocean Cape–located at the western tip of the Phipps Peninsula, 4.6 miles west of Yakutat in the Malaspina Coastal Plain.
+Dad was a civilian contractor on the White Alice Early Warning System during this time in the mid-1960s, and was able to bring his family to live in rude housing at Ocean Cape–located at the western tip of the Phipps Peninsula, 4.6 miles west of Yakutat in the Malaspina Coastal Plain.
 Ocean Cape is a raised promontory that extends deep into the Gulf, and is connected to the mainland by a larger mass of land rather than a thin land mass a peninsula would have.
 Ocean Cape had been built during World II and the road was designed with many curves to make it impossible to land an airplane on.

 We drove some 10 miles each way to get to school the year I attended 8th grade at the Yakutat FAA School.

 As a youth who had attended 7th grade at Orah Dee Clark Junior High school in Mt.
 View, I was an angry kid.
-My father determined he needed to get his family out of Anchorage before I ended up in jail.
+Previous stories describe the circumstances of my anger.1 My father determined he needed to get his family out of Anchorage before I ended up in jail.
 My stepmother could not control me while Dad traveled the state working at the various sites.

 Yakutat was a magical place for a youth of 13-14.
 The cliffs along the shore look down on beaches like you find in California or Hawaii.
 Today Yakutat is a premier place for surfing on the waves generated in the Gulf.
 But back then a bounty was offered for hair seals–I could perch on the cliffs and shoot them when their heads appeared in the surf.
 When their carcasses rolled onto the beach I picked them up and sold each face mask for three dollars.
 The hide was worth another $30-$50 after a lot of work cleaning and cutting off the thick layer of fat.